 To Apply:

-3. Identify a faculty/staff advisor and have them submit a letter of recommendation to fellows@nwf.org and include your name in the subject of the email.
+- Identify a faculty/staff advisor and submit a letter of recommendation which you can either upload in your application form or send via email fellows@nwf.org including your name in the subject of the email.

 Eligibility: